CCcccavalie/CVFinal-MTK/README.md

 #### Report

-You can find our work and results in the R for more detail.
+You can find our work and results in the Report.pdf for more detail.